Relocation· 8 min read

 Two separate frameworks govern dog ownership in Singapore, and confusing them causes most of the trouble:

-- AVS (Animal & Veterinary Service) licenses every dog in Singapore.
-Its rules govern import, licensing, specified breeds and outright prohibitions.
+• AVS (Animal & Veterinary Service) licenses every dog in Singapore under the Animals and Birds (Licensing and Control of Cats and Dogs) Rules 2024, which replaced the old Dog Licensing and Control Rules on 1 September 2024.
+Its rules govern import, licensing, specified breeds and import bans.
 AVS approval is national.

-- HDB (Housing & Development Board) layers an additional approved-breed list on top of AVS for anyone living in an HDB flat.
-The HDB list is much shorter than AVS’s and, crucially, it excludes most large breeds — including many that a UK owner would consider standard family dogs.
+• HDB (Housing & Development Board) layers an additional approved-breed list on top of AVS for anyone living in an HDB flat.
+The HDB list runs to 61 named breeds plus crosses of them, and it excludes most large breeds — including many that a UK owner would consider standard family dogs.

 If you rent a private condo or a landed property, only AVS rules apply and your MCST (condo management) has its own separate say.
 If you rent or buy an HDB flat, both AVS and the HDB list apply and the HDB list is usually the binding constraint.